COAST-Lab/Open-Water-Level/Firmware/readme.md

 ## Useful features
 This section lists some commands and programming features that will be helpful in the following exercises.

-1. Open the Particle Command Palette: Ctrl+Shift+P on Windows; or select the 'view' tab -> Command Palette; or click the 'Launch Command Palette' button on the 'welcome' tab).
+1. Open the Particle Command Palette: Ctrl+Shift+P on Windows; or Command+Shift+P on Mac; or select the 'view' tab -> Command Palette; or click the 'Launch Command Palette' button on the 'welcome' tab).
 2. In the top right corner, there are some important symbols in white circles:
 	- Compile: checkmark
 	- Flash: lightning bolt
 3. These symbols will be used later to compile and flash code (i.e. importing code to the Boron device).
+4. Save your projects frequently using Ctrl+S on Windows or Command+S on Mac.
+Make sure your directory is just how you want it to avoid pathway issues in your coding projects!
-4. Keep this in your back pocket, but don't use it yet: in cases where the Boron stops responding as expected or displaying error LED sequences, you may need to restore the device.
+5. Keep this in your back pocket, but don't use it yet: in cases where the Boron stops responding as expected or displaying error LED sequences, you may need to restore the device.
 Particle has an online, USB-based option here: [https://docs.particle.io/tools/device-restore/device-restore-usb/](https://docs.particle.io/tools/device-restore/device-restore-usb/).

 ## Common problems
 This section lists some common problems you may encounter in the following exercises and how to address them.